UCSF-CBI/c4/docs/howto/rstudio.md

 times out.
 ```

-There is one things you should pay attention to here:
+There is one things you should pay extra attention to here:

 1. The instructions how to log in to the cluster with SSH port forwarding